dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-deploy.md

  <!-- Helm -->
 {{% codetab %}}

-## Install with Helm (advanced)
+## Install with Helm

-You can install Dapr on Kubernetes using a Helm 3 chart.
+You can install Dapr on Kubernetes using a Helm v3 chart.

 ❗**Important:** The latest Dapr Helm chart no longer supports Helm v2.
 [Migrate from Helm v2 to Helm v3](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/).